hackora/hexapod-simulation/README.md

 ### To build the Hexappod project:

-Set GMLIB_DIR to your local path of the 0.6.9 build of GMlib library
+Set GMLIB_DIR to your local path of the 0.6.9 build of GMlib library: https://source.uit.no/gmlib/gmlib

 Set HEXAPOD_INCLUDE_DIR to your local path of the include folder of this project